 Possibly one of America’s most iconic landmarks, the hike to the Hollywood sign in LA, California is an adventure you won’t forget in a hurry.

 You can’t actually go right up to the sign, as it’s protected by a high-tech alarm system, however, the diversity of hikes in the area can allow you to see the iconic landmark from a variety of angles as you walk.

 Choosing the best hike is really down to your preference.
 However, to make things easier we have put together four of these fantastic hikes, with helpful advice on each one.

 Formally known as the Wonder View Trail, the Burbank Peak Trail is ideal for those looking for a little adventure while on the way to the Hollywood sign.
-Although the most challenging, the route is also the shortest, being only 3 miles round trip with an 875 foot elevation change.
+Although the most challenging, the route is also the shortest, being only 3 miles round trip with an 875-ft elevation change.

 This hike winds along a single track, providing slightly more adventure than the gravel roads offered by the easier hikes.
 Additionally, the steep elevation gain makes the hike more challenging.

 Adding to the excitement of the hike is the fact that it extends to the ‘Wisdom Tree’, a tree standing over Burbank Peak.
 As this hike is more difficult it is the least crowded option.

-One of the easier hikes to the Hollywood sign is the Hollyridge Trail.
+One of the most popular hikes to the Hollywood sign is the Hollyridge Trail.
 Taking roughly 2 hours, the trail covers about 3.5 miles with an elevation gain of about 750 feet.